CirculatoryHealth/ExpressScan_Glycophorin/README.md

-Glycophorin C in atherosclerotic plaque is associated with major adverse cardiovascular events after carotid endarterectomy.
+Glycophorin C in carotid atherosclerotic plaque reflects intraplaque hemorrhage and pre-procedural neurological symptoms.
 ===========================================================

 ### This readme
-This readme accompanies the paper "Glycophorin C in atherosclerotic plaque is associated with major adverse cardiovascular events after carotid endarterectomy." by J.M.
-Mekke _et al_.
+This readme accompanies the paper "Glycophorin C in carotid atherosclerotic plaque reflects intraplaque hemorrhage and pre-procedural neurological symptoms." by [J.M.
+Mekke _et al_](https://doi.org/10.1101/2021.07.15.21260570).

 --------------
 ### Abstract.
 **Introduction**<br/>
-Histological assessment studies have identified the presence of intraplaque hemorrhage (IPH) as an indicator of plaque instability and resulting ischemic cerebral sequelae.
-Although the presence of IPH has been studied extensively in relation to neurological symptoms preceding carotid endarterectomy (CEA) or as a predictor for postoperative risk of major adverse cardiovascular events (MACE), the degree of IPH has not been studied before.
-Glycophorin, an erythrocyte-specific protein, has been suggested as a marker for the degree of previous hemorrhages in atherosclerotic plaque since erythrocytes are prominently present in IPH.
-We hypothesized that quantified plaque glycophorin C, as a proxy for the degree of IPH, is associated with destabilizing plaque characteristics, preprocedural symptoms, and increased postoperative risk for MACE.
+The accumulation of erythrocyte membranes within an atherosclerotic plaque may contribute to the deposition of free cholesterol and thereby the enlargement of the necrotic core.
+Erythrocyte membranes can be visualized and quantified in the plaque by immunostaining for the erythrocyte marker glycophorin C. We therefore hypothesized, that glycophorin C is a marker for plaque vulnerability and may therefore reflect intraplaque hemorrhage (IPH), vulnerability of plaques and predict pre-procedural neurological symptoms.

 **Methods**<br/>
-We quantified glycophorin C and six other plaque characteristics with the slideToolkit method.
-We used human atherosclerotic plaque samples from 1971 consecutive asymptomatic and symptomatic (carotid endarterectomy) patients in the Athero-Express Biobank.
+We quantified glycophorin C in human atherosclerotic plaque samples from 1,819 consecutive asymptomatic and symptomatic patients undergoing carotid endarterectomy from the Athero-Express Biobank with the slideToolKit.

 **Results**<br/>
-The total area of glycophorin C in plaque was larger in individuals with a plaque with IPH compared to individuals with plaque without IPH (p<0.001).
-Quantified glycophorin C was significantly associated with ipsilateral pre-procedural neurological symptoms (OR:1.27, 95%CI:1.06-1.41, p=0.005).
-In addition, quantified glycophorin C was independently associated with an increased postoperative risk for MACE (HR:1.31, 95%CI:1.01-1.68, p=0.04).
-Stratified by sex, quantified glycophorin C was associated with an increased postoperative risk for MACE in male patients (HR:1.50, 95%CI:1.13-1.97, p=0.004), but not in female patients (HR:0.70, 95%CI:0.39-1.27, p=0.23).
+The prevalence of IPH was 62.4%, and the prevalence of pre-procedural neurological symptoms was 87.1%.
+The percentage glycophorin staining was significantly higher in male patients compared to female patients (median 7.15 (IQR:3.37, 13.41) versus median 4.06 (IQR:1.98, 8.32), p<0.001).
+Quantified glycophorin C was associated with IPH (OR 1.90; 95% CI 1.63, 2.21; p=<0.001) when corrected for clinical confounders.
+Glycophorin C was significantly associated with ipsilateral pre-procedural neurological symptoms (OR:1.27, 95%CI:1.06-1.41, p=0.005), and upon sex-stratified analyses, specifically in male patients (OR 1.37; 95%CI 1.12, 1.69; p=0.003), but not in female patients (OR 1.15; 95%CI 0.77, 1.73; p=0.27).
+Glycophorin was associated with classical features of a vulnerable plaque, such as a larger lipid core (OR 1.85; 95%CI 1.60, 2.15; p<0.001), a higher macrophage burden (OR 1.87; 95%CI 1.63, 2.14; p<0.001), less calcifications (OR 0.81; 95%CI 0.71, 0.91; p<0.001), a lower collagen and SMC content (OR 0.70; 95%CI 0.60, 0.82; p<0.001 and OR 0.60; 95%CI 0.52, 0.68; p<0.001, respectively).
+There were marked sex differences, in male patients glycophorin was associated with calcifications and collagen (OR 0.75; 95%CI 0.64, 0.87; p<0.001 and OR 0.65; 95%CI 0.53, 0.79; p<0.001, respectively) while these associations were not found in female patients.

 **Conclusion**<br/>
-Quantified glycophorin C, as a proxy for the degree of IPH, was independently associated with the presence of IPH, symptomatic preprocedural symptoms, and with an increased three-year postoperative risk of MACE.
-These findings indicate that quantified plaque glycophorin C can be considered as a marker for identifying male patients with a high residual risk for secondary MACE after CEA.
+Quantified glycophorin C was independently associated with the presence of IPH, symptomatic preprocedural symptoms in male, and with a more vulnerable plaque composition in both women and men.
+Which strengthens the hypothesize that plaque glycophorin C is a marker of plaque vulnerability.

 **Keywords**<br/>
-Atherosclerosis, Carotid endarterectomy, Glycophorin, Intraplaque hemorrhage, Major adverse cardiovascular events
+Atherosclerosis, Carotid endarterectomy, Glycophorin, Intraplaque hemorrhage, Plaque instability, Sex.

 --------------